oVirt/ovirt-site/source/howto/create-a-windows-7-virtual-machine.html.md

     2. Figure 2.1.
 Run once menu
     3. Retain the default settings for the other options and click OK to start the virtual machine.

 4. Select the virtual machine and click the Console ( ) icon.
 This displays a window to the virtual machine, where you will be prompted to begin installing the operating system.
-For further instructions, see the [Fedora Installation Guide](https://docs.fedoraproject.org/en-US/Fedora/17/html/Installation_Guide/index.html).
-5. After the installation has completed, shut down the virtual machine and reboot from the hard drive.

-You can now connect to your Fedora virtual machine and start using it.
+If you choose to use the VirtIO interface for your hard disks, expand this box: (put box here) If you choose to use the IDE interface for your hard disks, expand this box: (put box here)

 ## Post Install Additions